nahidsaikat/nahidsaikat.com/content/posts/2021-02-02---process-aws-dynamodb-streams-by-aws-lambda-with-terraform.md

   }
 }
 ```
 One thing to notice here is that we are setting `stream_enabled  = true` which will enable the stream in the table.
-By default the stream is not enabled so we needs to enable it by ourselfs.
+By default the stream is not enabled so we needs to enable it by ourself.

 Next we will create a lambda function.
 The terraform code that will create a lambda function is as follow.
 ```